Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wangaratta has 122 active public transport stops offering a mix of train and bus services.
-These stops are served by 18 routes, collectively providing 918 weekly passenger trips.
-Residents have good accessibility to transport with an average distance of 225 meters to the nearest stop.
+These are covered by 18 routes, providing 918 weekly passenger trips in total.
+Residents have good accessibility to these stops, with an average distance of 225 meters to the nearest one.
+In this primarily residential area, most commutes are outward-bound.
+The dominant mode of transport is car, used by 91% of residents, while 5% walk and 2% cycle.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.

 Frequently Asked Questions - Transport